ji-zai/personal-site/content/essays/truth-1.md

 (There is no intro until you get to the end of the book).

+This is my understanding of the truths that govern our existence.
+I've attempted to express them in the best possible way that language allows me to.

 ## What is truth?

 To understand truth, you need to understand what delusion is.